-- All information you or your attorney discovered concerning the third party's insurance coverage; - The amount and location of any funds you recover from the third party or his or her insurer, and the dates on which such funds were received; - All information related to any oral or written settlement agreement between you and the third party or his or her insurer; - All information regarding any legal action that has been brought on your behalf against the third party or his or her insurer; and - All other information the Plan may request.
+- All information you or your attorney discovered concerning the third party's insurance coverage; - The amount and location of any funds you recover from the third party or his or her insurer, and the dates on which such funds were received; - All information related to any oral or written settlement agreement between you and the third party or his or her insurer; - All information regarding any legal action that has been brought on your behalf against the third party or his or her insurer; - All other information the Plan may request.

-All Recovered Proceeds Are to Be Applied to Reimbursement of the Fund
+All Recovered Proceeds are to Be Applied to Reimbursement of the Fund

 By accepting an advance payment of claims for an injury, every claimant agrees to reimburse the Fund for all such advances by applying any and all amounts paid or payable to them by any third party or that third party's insurer by way of settlement, judgment, arbitration or recovery, or in satisfaction of any judgment or agreement, regardless of whether those proceeds are characterized as being paid on account of the medical expenses for which any advance has been made by the Fund.
 The Fund will have the right to recover from the claimant the full amount of benefits paid without deductions or adjustments of any kind including attorney's fees.
 In such event, the Fund must be fully reimbursed within 30 calendar days of the date proceeds are received by the claimant or his attorney, or the claimant will have additional liability for interest and all costs of collection, including reasonable attorney's fees.
-The Fund may offset future claims/benefits in order to receive the full amount of benefits paid if full reimbursement is not made.
+The Fund may offset future claims/benefits in order to receive the full amount of benefits paid if full reimbursed if full reimbursed to receive the full amount of benefits paid if full reimbursed.